neozhaoliang/surround-view-system-introduction/doc/en.md

 The parameters of these cameras are stored in the yaml files `front.yaml`、`back.yaml`、`left.yaml`、`right.yaml`, these files can be found in the [yaml](https://github.com/neozhaoliang/surround-view-system-introduction/tree/master/yaml) directory.

-You can see their is a black white calibration pattern on the ground, the size of the pattern is `6mx10m`, the size of each black/white square is `40cmx40cm`, the size of each square with a circle in it is `80cmx80cm`.
+You can see there is a black-white calibration pattern on the ground, the size of the pattern is `6mx10m`, the size of each black/white square is `40cmx40cm`, the size of each square with a circle in it is `80cmx80cm`.

 # Setting projection parameters

 Now we compute the projection matrix for each camera.
 This matrix will transform the undistorted image to a birdview of the ground.
-All the four projections matrices must fit together to make sure the four projected images can be stitched together.
+All four projection matrices must fit together to make sure the four projected images can be stitched together.

-This is done by putting calibration patters on the ground, take the camera images, manually choose the feature points, and then compute the matrix.
+This is done by putting calibration patterns on the ground, taking the camera images, manually choosing the feature points, and then computing the matrix.

 See the illustration below:

 <img style="margin:0px auto;display:block" width=400 src="./img/paramsettings.png"/>

 Firstly you put four calibration boards at the four corners around the car (the blue squares).
-There are no special restrictions on how large the board must be, only make sure you can see it clearly in the image.
+There are no particular restrictions on how large the board must be, only make sure you can see it clearly in the image.

-OF couse, each board must can be seen by the two adjacent cameras.
+OF course, each board must be seen by the two adjacent cameras.

 Now we need to set a few parameters: (in `cm` units)

-+ `innerShiftWidth`, `innerShiftHeight`：distance bewtween the inner edges of the left/right calibration boards and the car，distance bewtween the inner edges of the front/back calibration boards and the car。
++ `innerShiftWidth`, `innerShiftHeight`：distance between the inner edges of the left/right calibration boards and the car， distance bewtween the inner edges of the front/back calibration boards and the car。
 + `shiftWidth`, `shiftHeight`：How far you will want to look at out of the boards.
 The bigger these values, the larger area the birdview image will cover.
 + `totalWidth`, `totalHeight`：Size of the area that the birdview image covers.
-In this project the calibration pattern is of width `600cm` and height `1000cm`, hence the birdview image will cover an area of size `(600 + 2 * shiftWidth, 1000 + 2 * shiftHeight)`.
-For simplicity we let each pixel correspondes to 1cm, so the final birdview image also has resolution
+In this project, the calibration pattern is of width `600cm` and height `1000cm`, hence the birdview image will cover an area of size `(600 + 2 * shiftWidth, 1000 + 2 * shiftHeight)`.
+For simplicity, we let each pixel corresponds to 1cm, so the final birdview image also has resolution

     ```
     totalWidth = 600 + 2 * shiftWidth